, which determines the place of supply.

 Deemed Exports:

 Supplying goods or services are officially notified as deemed exports by the Central Government.
-These could include specific categories of supplies that, while not physically leaving the country, are treated as if they have been exported due to their nature or purpose.
+Specific categories of supplies include those that, although they do not physically leave the country, the law treats as exports due to their nature or purpose.

 Legal aspects of export supplies